PNG Liquefied Natural Gas (LNG) Project, Papua New Guinea

 In August 2010, BAM Clough joint venture was awarded a A$314m contract for building the condensate and LNG offloading jetty in the Gulf of Papua for the PNG LNG project.

 Finances and shareholdings of ExxonMobil's PNG LNG project

-The project was initially estimated to require around $9.5bn in investment over the 30-year lifetime of the project.
+The project initially required an estimated investment of $9.5bn over the 30-year lifetime of the project.
 The project cost was reassessed and declared in late 2009.
 The development of the Hides, Juha and Angore gas fields, together with a pipeline to the coast, may cost $5bn, while the LNG plant could cost $4.5bn.

 The project's main shareholder is ExxonMobil (Esso Highlands is the operator) at 33.2%.
 The project's other shareholders include: Australian oil and gas producer Oil Search (29%), Santos (13.5%), Nippon Oil (4.7%), National Petroleum Company PNG (PNG Government - 16.6%), Mineral Resource Development Corporation / State (MRDC) (2.8%) - the land owners and Petromin PNG Holdings (0.2%).

 PNG's Government retained the right to take a 22.5% stake in the Hides, Angore and Juha gas fields.

 A joint operating agreement was signed between the government and the project consortium in March 2008 prior to the FEED work of the project starting.
 PNG's Parliament investigated the due diligence of the project since opposition MPs expressed doubts that PNG would benefit significantly from the project if it ties into protected price contracts.

 Liquid Niugini Gas worked closely with the government on the project since March 2006.
 The deal closed in late 2008 and construction work began in 2009.